battleaxedotco/grimstone/README.md

   return {
     email: item.email.toLowerCase().trim(),
   };
-  /* Since we're not merging (we're instead overwriting), the result in our databse will be the direct return value above:
+  /* Since we're not merging (we're instead overwriting), the result in our database
+   * will be the direct return value above:
    *    {
    *       email: "somerando@gmail.com",
    *    }